-With Humor and Passion, Yee’s ‘Leap’ Raises the Bar and Makes Strides
+Open Studios Event Expands, Adapting to a Changing Chelsea

 But something is shifting.
 Asian American playwrights are having a bit of a moment right now.
 Young Jean Lee’s play “Straight White Men” will make history as the first play written by an Asian woman to appear on Broadway.
 Qui Nguyen’s daring play “Vietgone” had a wildly successful run at the Manhattan Theatre Club last season, and was also a New York Times Critics’ Pick.
 And Pakistani American playwright Ayad Akhtar’s “Junk” was performed at Lincoln Center this season.
 His Pulitzer Prize-winning play, “Disgraced,” was also named the most-produced play in America for the 2015-2016 season.
 While the American theatre has a long way to go in giving more visibility to Asian American artists, one can’t help but marvel at the new Asian American stories being added to the canon.
 “Back in the day,” Yee said, “all we had was ‘The Joy Luck Club.’
 And now, we have so many more options.”

-Yee is a standout member of this club of Asian American playwrights, and her Asian American themed plays such as “King of the Yees,” “Ching Chong Chinaman” and “Cambodian Rock Band” have gone a long way in adding humor, spunk, and diversity to the American theatre.
+Yee is a standout member of this club of Asian American playwrights, and her Asian American-themed plays such as “King of the Yees,” “Ching Chong Chinaman” and “Cambodian Rock Band” have gone a long way in adding humor, spunk, and diversity to the American theatre.
 “The Great Leap” continues this winning streak — the show is marvelous.
 The stage has been transformed into a basketball court, transforming the audience into spectators sitting courtside.
 Stunning projections flash across the wall, displaying photos of Tiananmen Square and the defiant student protestors of 1989, who are “only afraid to die with no one watching.”

 “That is why they write so many of their signs in English,” says Wen Chang (BD Wong), the play’s narrator, “So that the western press might empathize with their plight.”
 The show also has hilarious moments.
 Crusty, Bronx-born basketball coach Saul (Ned Eisenberg) shouts insults and expletives at his players during practice, reminding you of your most embarrassing relative at Thanksgiving.
 And Tony Aidan Vo is stellar in the role of Manford.
 He is a kinetic ball of energy, dashing across the court with the vigor and passion of a champion.
 On stage, Manford jumps, shoots, and fights like his life depends on it.
 Facing the judgments of Saul, his cousin, and the threat of Communist China, Manford has all the odds stacked against him.
 And watching this underdog point guard meet his challenges head-on is both thrilling and inspiring.